 We strongly recommend you ask the service provider for a quote and independently check all the information provided on the quote.
 If the service provider will not issue you a formal written quote, now is the time to stop all communication with them.

 For Australian service providers, compare the company name and Australian Business Number (ABN) with the information listed in the ABR record.
-If the company is from outside Australia, this is a potential red flag so more independent checks are needed.
-If the company is from one of the below known money laundering jurisdictions, stop all communications as this is almost certainly a scam.
+If the company is from outside Australia, this is a potential red flag, so more independent checks are needed.
+If the company is from one of the known money laundering jurisdictions below, stop all communications as this is almost certainly a scam: